Associate Professor Melinda S Allen

 Research | Current

-Melinda’s research is in the area of human palaeoecology, including human-climate relations, human ecodynamics, construction of anthropogenic environments, and processes leading to social resilience.
+Melinda is an archaeologist with a focus on human palaeoecology, including human-climate relations, human ecodynamics, construction of anthropogenic environments, and processes leading to social resilience.
 Her current research relates to long-term variation in traditional Polynesian marine fisheries, diets and health of prehistoric Pacific Islanders and their commensal animals, and colonisation processes in Polynesia.

 Teaching | Current